 And don’t forget to share your social media links on your storefront, so that your site visitors can follow you on social networks and learn about upcoming sales.

 Combine different ways to communicate with your followers to create a compelling sales-driven account, as Indaba shop does with their Instagram:

-📖 To really boost your social media appearance, read this detailed article about social media and how to use it as a business tool.
+📖 To really boost your social media appearance, read this detailed blog post about social media and how to use it as a business tool.

 Send out those emails